bartoszlenar/Validot/docs/DOCUMENTATION.md

     });
 ```

-- `WithTranslation` has also extension methods that wraps the base method and add entries for a specific translation:
+- `WithTranslation` also has extension methods that wrap the base method and add entries for a specific translation:
   - `WithEnglishTranslation` - adds [English translation](../src/Validot/Translations/English/EnglishTranslation.cs), by default always present in the settings.
-  - `WithPolishTranslation` - adds [Polish translation](../src/Validot/Translations/Polish/PolishTranslation.cs), by default always present in the settings.
+  - `WithPolishTranslation` - adds [Polish translation](../src/Validot/Translations/Polish/PolishTranslation.cs), by default, always present in the settings.

 ### Template